Odd Starheim

 Odd Kjell Starheim, DSO (14 June 1916 - 1 March 1943) was a Norwegian resistance fighter and SOE agent during the Second World War.
 He died when a Norwegian ship he had captured off the coast of Norway was sunk by German bombers on its way back to the United Kingdom.

 Early life

-Born in Lista, Vest-Agder, Odd Starheim was the son of ship captain Kjetil Starheim and his wife Amalie, née Leonhardsen.
+Born in Lista Municipality in Lister og Mandal county, Odd Starheim was the son of ship captain Kjetil Starheim and his wife Amalie, née Leonhardsen.
 He attended chief mate school and radio school in the pre-Second World War years, and served for six years as an officer and radio operator in the Norwegian Merchant Navy.
 During his childhood Starheim was a Scout, idolizing Scout Movement founder Robert Baden-Powell and Norwegian explorer Fridtjof Nansen.